 Becker – Candidates can choose a live webinar or live classes option, which allows interaction with a live instructor.
-The Becker Bundle features unlimited academic support.
+All CPA Study Packages include 1-on-1 acadmeic support.

 Remember, choosing a CPA Review course is a highly personal decision.
 How you study, what baseline knowledge you have in each section based on your schoolwork and/or work experience, and how long you have to study may be vastly different from another student looking to pass the exam.
 When choosing study materials, make sure you choose the review course that is individualized to your needs, and you’ll be opening that passing score report on your last exam in no time.

 |Surgent CPA Review||Becker CPA Review|

 |Course Expiration||None of our courses expire.
 We’re with you ’till you pass!||The Becker Bundle has been recently updated to include unlimited access as well.|

 |1-on-1 Coaching||Surgent offers virtual 1-on-1 coaching from a CPA Exam expert.||1-on-1 support available|

 |Customized Study Plan||A.S.A.P.
 Technology™ works continuously throughout the course to help you identify your weak eares, focus your studies, reduce study time, and improve your pass rate.||Adapt2U technology does not provide a customized study plan.
 Candidates must study everything.|